Gristydesigns/elegance-salon/README.md

 * [Wireframe2](https://imgbbb.com/image/LTL0W7)

 * [Wireframe3](https://imgbbb.com/image/LTL3oO)
-*

 * [wireframe4](https://ibb.co/N24mJrS)

 -   The original wireframes had more images, and this could be a further development yet the images I had presently I have enclosed.
 The brightness and professional crisp finish.
 Some images provided I have not put on as they are outdated.
 -   Having developed the first website and receiving feedback i developed [wireframe4](https://ibb.co/N24mJrS) this is the final project.
 -   From the original sketches my designs have developed.
-Using [balsamiq](NewProject%20elegance%20wireframe.pdf.bmpr) offered a digital version yet I would like to upgrade this next time as I feel it would enable me to grow my styles and add value to the project.
+Using [Balsamiq](NewProject%20elegance%20wireframe.pdf.bmpr) offered a digital version yet I would like to upgrade this next time as I feel it would enable me to grow my styles and add value to the project.

 ###Features

 ##Home

-The Navagation bar is fixed so that on every page it is available. this mean that on every section the customer can call the salon; reducing buttons over the website, focusing the customer on options.
+The Navagation bar is fixed so that on every section it is available.
+This mean that on every section the customer can call the salon; reducing button requirement over the website, focusing the customer on options.
 This page is the opening one.
 The banner image introduces you to the team members.
 This image has been chosen to give an impression with the products in background, visually engaging customers.
 The logo is part of the navagation bar and holds th function to take customer back to the welcome bpage at anytime, this function is a well know link on websites.

 ##Welcome

-This paragraph leads from the banner image to give some information on the salon and what is on offer.
-There is no images as the customer is focusing on the services.
+This paragraph leads from the banner image to give some information on the salon and what is on offer.The banner image is a focal and engaging opening image.
 The stepdown paragraph has been developed to draw the customer into the words.

 ##About

 This section has an image and paragraph to update information on the salon and it's owner. giving the image and information to build on trust.
-Placing the image on the right.
+Placing the image on the right, visually complimenting.
 The about section has been highlighted to give a seperation and emphasise to paragraph, to enable viewer to see seperation.
-The website is mainly on one page and offering seperation should enable viewers to categorise sections, as a developer i have assisted this through the colors.
+The website is on one page and offering seperation through shadowing; should enable viewers to categorise sections.
+The colour follow the branding of the Salon; extending the branding awareness.

 ##Prices

-This section cards were used, with images of the stylists on top.
-The layout to be simplistic and informative.
+This section cards were used, with images of the stylists on top; as a developer offering the layout to be simplistic and informative.
 The images supports the relationship between customer and stylist prior to appointmnet.
 The card allows a clear way of showing the prices and enabling the customer to compare and know what they are purchasing.
 These cards have also been given a showdowing to them, to offer a distiction between the cards, the card set upi is to introduce the staffing team.
 The booking link enables clients to book anytime on an online system, enabling the website to be a 24 hour access.

 ##Showcase

-Showcase has been set up to show 3x3 design to let the customer visually see the stylist skill and what can be achieved. to offer the customer inspiration.
+Showcase has been set up to show 3x3 design to let the customer visually see the stylist skill and what can be achieved; to offer the customer inspiration.
 The set up is to have spaces inbetween the im
 The action buttons at the bottom of each card are there to ensure efficent access to book online.
 The images have been given a shadow to seperate each image to entice the client into the images seperately.